thheller/cljs-i18n-api/README.md

 # cljs.i18n - API proposal

-fulcro provides an i18n api which currently requires a separate CLJS build and involves a whole bunch of `gettext` related tooling to extract strings for translation.
+fulcro provides an i18n API which currently requires a separate CLJS build and involves a whole bunch of `gettext` related tooling to extract strings for translation.
+This is unreliable and breaks easily since it requires the code to be emitted in a certain way.

 This could be significantly easier when using the `tr` macro itself to collect all relevant strings and being able to extract them on demand via the CLJS analyzer data.